7RU7H/CTFs/HackTheBox/Retired-Machines/Dynstr/Dynstr-Helped-Through.md

 Failover to West US in a Disaster and reprotect back to East US.
 In a reprotect scenario we may want custom instead of last processed if there is a webshell in the recovery vault!

-- Update and Fault domain revision calculation
+- Update and Fault domain revision calculation 20 VMs
+	- 2 Fault
+	- 8 Update Domains
+How many will run on update and on fault
+- 10 on Fault
+- Max 3 down on update

 https://github.com/Azure/azure-quickstart-templates